edjepaz/bootstrap/README.md

 ## What it does

 1. ✅ Prompts for your GitHub repository (if not provided)
+2. ✅ Prompts for GitHub username (defaults to repository owner)
-2. ✅ Checks for Git and installs it if missing (via winget)
+3. ✅ Checks for Git and installs it if missing (via winget)
-3. ✅ Clones your private scripts repository using Git credentials
+4. ✅ Clones your private scripts repository using user-specific authentication
-4. ✅ Runs any `install.ps1` found in your scripts repo
+5. ✅ Runs any `install.ps1` found in your scripts repo

-**Note:** Git will prompt for your GitHub credentials when cloning the private repository.
+**Note:** The script uses username-specific HTTPS authentication to avoid conflicts when multiple GitHub accounts are configured on the same machine.
+Git will prompt for your Personal Access Token (PAT) when cloning the private repository.

 ## Customization